 Insurance companies send insurance adjusters to handle insurance claims.
 The adjuster’s goal, as you might expect, is to ‘adjust’ your claim.
 The insurance adjuster is a paid employee of your insurance company, which means they also have a second goal: to protect the bottom line of your insurance company.
 Your insurance company’s adjuster might identify certain problems with your claim that prevent you from receiving your full payout.
 In other cases, the adjuster might negotiate with you, reducing your claim by as much as legally possible.

 Your goal is to maximize your insurance payout.
-Here are some tips that will allow you to secure every penny legally owed to you by your insurance company:
+Here are some tips for dealing with an insurance adjuster that will allow you to secure every penny legally owed to you by your insurance company:

 Understand Good Faith Requirements: Insurance companies are legally required by state law to operate in good faith.
 An insurance company that does not operate in good faith may face legal complications – like a lawsuit from an angry policyholder.
 When you enter into an insurance contract with your insurance company, you’re entering into a mutual contract.
 If you believe your insurance company is operating in bad faith, then you may wish to contact a public adjuster to represent you against your insurance company’s adjuster, taking advantage of their expert knowledge to secure the best possible claims settlement.